 Fortunately, you may be able to recover some or all of these damages with the help of an East Hartford pedestrian accident lawyer.
 A skilled personal injury attorney could guide you throughout the claims process and let you focus on your recovery.

-When do Pedestrian Right of Way?
+When Do Pedestrians Have the Right of Way?

 Some people believe pedestrians always have the right of way.
 However, this is not always the case.
 The only place where pedestrians have a guaranteed right of way is in designated crosswalks and parking lots.
 Even in these protected areas, individuals must use discretion when crossing and adhere to walk signs.